Canon 1Ds Mark III vs Olympus E-PL8

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Olympus E-PL8?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III: